leoditommaso/leoditommaso.io/about.md

 permalink: /about/
 ---

-This is my personal space to share my thoughts and experiencies about IT related stuff such as networking, servers and services, applications and development.
+This blog was first conceived to be my personal space to share my thoughts and experiencies about IT related stuff such as networking, servers and services, applications and development.
+However, as I'm not just an IT guy, you'd probably find here anything I'd like to share (in past times I would've created ten different blogs...).

-Not everything here will be 100% accurate as many times I will post about stuff I'm just trying or learning, so don't take everything as a word of tongue.
+Although I'm Spanish native speaking, I will write this blog in English as well, That will be a personal challenge and another way of learning and sharing, so if you see something I wrote sucks feel free to tell me (not limited just to my English knowledge).

-Although I'm Spanish native speaking I will write this blog in English as a personal challenge and as another way of learning and sharing, so if you see something I wrote sucks feel free to tell me (not limited just to my English knowledge).
+Have in mind that I'll not translate every post, in fact most of them will be written just in one language.
+Maybe you could also learn from that..

 ### About me